Welcome.News Bites.The Teak Set.Projects.Can you Help?.LNER Sales.Gallery.Videos.Contacts.

-Many Society members must have nostalgic memories of pre-war summer days with the sun glinting in trains of
+The more senior of us will have nostalgic memories of pre- and early post-war summer days with the sun glinting on

-varnished teak coaches hauled by apple green engines.
-Those days can never return, of course, but the Severn
+trains of lovely varnished teak carriages hauled by apple green (and occasionally garter blue) engines.
+Those days

-passenger services.
-If you have not sampled the glorious delights of that wonderful valley, its river, scenery and
+If you have not sampled the glorious delights of the beautiful Severn valley, its river, its scenery, interesting country

-interesting country towns, then do so soon.
-The cream on the cake is one of two major collections in Britain of working
+towns, the delightful walks and local inns, then do so soon.
+The cream on the cake is one of the major collections in

 First, the dry statistics of the fleet: